ibayer/fastFM-core/README.rst

 Install on OSX
 ===============
-Library compiles on OSX (thus python interface works), however console interface doesn't.
+Library compiles on OSX, however console interface doesn't.

-Recommended way to manage dependencies is [Homebrew package manager](https://brew.sh).
+Recommended way to manage dependencies is `Homebrew package manager
+<https://brew.sh>`_.
 If you have brew installed, dependencies can be installed by running command ``brew install glib gsl argp-standalone``.

 Install on Windows
 ========================